What Is Plastic Injection Molding?

 (F) = Flow Rate (in3/min)

-The mold closing and ejection times of injection molded parts can last from less than a second to a few minutes, depending on the size of the mold and machine.
+The time it takes to open or close the mold and eject the part can last from less than a second up to a few minutes, depending on the size of the mold and machine.
 The cooling time, which dominates the process, depends on the maximum thickness of the part.

-Optimizing the injection molding process is essential because it affects cost, quality, and productivity.
+Optimizing the injection molding process is essential.
+An optimized process will reduce cost while increasing quality and productivity.
 Some of various optimization checks include:

-• Pressure drop studies determine if the machine has enough pressure to move the screw at the set rate
+- Pressure drop studies to determine if the machine has enough pressure to move the screw at the set rate.

-When an injection molding job is being set up for the first time and the shot size for that mold is unknown, a molding trial will be conducted to get everything “dialed in.”
-The mold technician will usually start with a small shot weight and fill the mold gradually until it is 95 to 99% full.
-Then a small amount of holding pressure is applied, and the holding time is increased until gate freeze off (solidification time) occurs on the injection molded part.
-Gate solidification is important because it determines cycle time, and cycle time is a crucial determinant in the efficiency, and therefore the economics, of the production process.
-If the parts have sink marks, the holding pressure will be increased until they are minimized and the part weight is achieved.
-Once the settings are settled in and the injection molding machine is making good parts, a setup sheet is produced for standardizing the process for future production runs.
+A molding trial is used to get all parameters set correctly when starting a new injection-molding job.
+The mold technician will usually start with a small shot weight and fill the mold gradually until it is 95% to 99% full.
+A small amount of holding pressure is then applied, and the holding time is increased until the part solidifies, also know as gate freeze off.
+Gate solidification is important because it determines cycle time.
+The gate is the point where the molten plastic enters the mold and will be the last place the plastic will solidify.
+Cycle time is crucial in determining efficiency and overall cost of the injection molding production process.
+If the parts have sink marks, the holding pressure will be increased until they are minimized and the desired part weight is achieved.
+A setup sheet is produced for standardizing the process for future production runs once the settings are configured properly and the injection-molding machine is producing quality parts.

 Plastic injection molding machines are rated by tonnage, which calculates the amount of clamping force the machine can exert.
-Such force keeps the mold closed during the plastic mold manufacturing cycle.
-The projected area of the part being molded determines the total tonnage needed.
-This area is then multiplied by a clamp force of 2 to 8 tons per square inch of the projected areas.
+This force keeps the mold closed during the plastic injection molding cycle.
+The projected area of the part being molded as well as several other variables will determine the total tonnage needed.
 The stiffer the plastic material, the more clamp tonnage is required to hold the mold closed.
-Generally, 4 to 5 tons per inch are used or most plastic injection molding projects.
+Generally, four to five tons per inch are used on most plastic injection molding projects.

 Today, electric injection molding machines are favored over traditional presses.
 Electric presses require 80% less energy consumption and offer nearly 100% repeatability.
-Though the cost of electric presses is 30% higher, greater demand for plastic injection-molded parts has largely closed the gap on cost.
+Increased demand for plastic injection-molded parts has allowed manufacturing companies to close the gap on cost even though the cost of an electric press is 30% higher than traditional presses.

 Injection Molds: Aluminum vs. Steel

-The choice of material to construct a plastic injection molded part is often a question of budget and the desired end-product.
+The material used to construct a plastic injection mold is often a question of budget and the desired end product.

-Historically, injection molds were created from steel and were expensive to manufacture.
-They were typically only used in large-scale productions when thousands of parts needed to be produced.
+Historically, injection molds were created from steel and were expensive to manufacture since the molds needed to be machined by hand.
+These molds were typically only used in large-scale productions when thousands of parts needed to be produced.

-Today, aluminum molds cost substantially less than traditional steel injection molds.
+Today, there are several options for mold material; however, most molds are made from either steel or aluminum.
+Depending on certain market factors, aluminum molds can cost much less than steel molds.
 When higher-grade aluminum like QC-7 or QC-10 is used with modern computer equipment, it can economically mold thousands of parts.
-Aluminum molds offer faster cycles and quick turnaround because of enhanced heat dissipation.
+Aluminum molds also offer faster cycles and quick turnaround because of the metal’s enhanced heat dissipation.

-Steel molds cost more to build, but their longer lifespan often offsets higher initial costs.
-High-grade steels like H-13 and S-7 are tough metals, withstanding wear and constant pressures of plastic injection molding.
-Steel grade PAS940 is prime for transferring heat.
-Stainless steel injection molds are commonly used for larger components or clear parts, like lenses.
+Steel molds typically cost more to build, but a longer lifespan often offsets higher initial costs.
+High-grade steels like H-13 and S-7 are tough metals, withstanding the wear and constant pressures of plastic injection molding.
+Steel grade PAS940 is excellent at transferring heat.
+Stainless steel injection molds are commonly used for larger components or clear parts like lenses.

-Count on the ICOMold difference – we have a strong plastic injection molding foundation, which gives us the ability to avoid common mistakes, make smart decisions and execute your next part project with ease.
+ICOMold provides inexpensive custom molds and injection molded plastics.
+We typically charge 30% to 50% less than other plastic fabricators.
+Our strong plastic injection molding foundation gives us the ability to avoid common mistakes, make smart decisions, and complete your next project with ease.

-We’re ISO 9001:2008 certified, which means we’ve streamlined our process and produce fewer defects when compared to the competition.
-These quality systems also allow us to offer top-notch plastic mold manufacturing at competitive prices.
+ICOMold is ISO 9001:2015 certified.
+We have streamlined our process and produce parts with fewer defects when compared to the competition.
+These quality systems also allow us to offer top-notch plastic injection mold manufacturing at extremely competitive prices.